cameron-yee/mdxfaildemo/src/content/rd-programs/three-dimensional-teaching-and-learning-rebuilding-and-researching-an-online-middle-school-science-curriculum-to-support-the-ngss.md

 sortOrder: 3
 page: rd-programs
 ---

+import { Link } from "gatsby"

 Middle school science teachers are always searching for professional learning (PL) opportunities and classroom curricula that are NGSS  aligned.
 But time is limited, and high quality NGSS-aligned materials are scarce.
 That’s why BSCS Science Learning’s Three-Dimensional Teaching and Learning project, or 3D Middle School Science, is valuable.

 Since 2015, 3D Middle School Science has been developing and testing digital curriculum materials and associated curriculum-based PL.
 For teachers, this project provides PL focused on how to implement (1) an NGSS-aligned unit and (2) high-leverage science teaching strategies through video-based lesson analysis.
-These <a href="/our-work/rd-programs/stella-science-teachers-learning-from-lesson-analysis" target="_blank" rel="noopener noreferrer">STeLLA</a> strategies help teachers reveal, support, and challenge student thinking while maintaining a coherent science content storyline.
+These <Link to="/our-work/rd-programs/stella-science-teachers-learning-from-lesson-analysis">STeLLA</Link> strategies help teachers reveal, support, and challenge student thinking while maintaining a coherent science content storyline.
 In conjunction with the PL element, teachers are supported in an interactive online environment and through online synchronous discussions with a facilitator and colleagues.

 Students in 3D Middle School Science classrooms are immersed in an online environment that aids their understanding of complex concepts.
 A body systems unit challenges them to explore and ultimately solve a medical mystery: "What's Wrong with M'Kenna?"
 Over the course of several lessons, students investigate how and why M'Kenna is constantly sick, unable to keep her food down, and losing weight.
 They use scientific reasoning skills and argumentation to identify the digestive system as the problematic organ system—and then engage with a series of interactive experiences, simulations, and animations to observe and analyze the differences between M'Kenna’s digestive system and a healthy person’s digestive system.